 Plant expression of the Cry1F protein is higher than that of the Cry1Ac protein.
 This is probably due to the use of different promoters for the two genes.
-The use of a different promoter for each gene is common is such cases as there is less opportunity for negative interaction between the two inserts.
-The Applicant reports that expression of the two cry genes was sufficient to achieve good protection against the target pest species.
+The use of a different promoter for each gene is common in such cases as there is less opportunity for negative interaction between the two inserts.
+Expression of the two cry genes was reported to be sufficient to achieve good protection against the target pest species.